PhPeKe/grid/README.md

 - Given a connected district a Hill-Climber is switching houses to minimize cable length
 ### 4. Moving batteries:
 - Given an optimized district batteries are moved to the center of all houses that they are connected to to further minimize cable length
+### 5. Placing different kind of batteries
+- Starting point is a set of the smallest kind of batteries possible.
+These are then connected to the grid, kmeans is used to center the batteries and if the closest batteries of the same type are joined.